alissa-huskey/python-class/docs/lessons/file-io.md

 In this section we'll modify the `recipes.py` file to use the `.readlines()` method in a `for` loop.

-Since we'll be printing each line as it is read, first we'll need to move the header to the beginning of the script so that they are printed first.
+1\.
+Since we'll be printing each line as it is read, first we'll need to move the header lines to the beginning of the script so that they are printed first.

+2\.
 As before, we'll need a file handler object from `open()`, so we can leave that line unchanged.

+3\.
 This time we'll replace the `.read()` line with a `for` loop, iterating over the list returned by `fh.readlines()`.
 We'll call the item variable `line`, since it will contain a line from the file in each iteration.

+4\.
 Now the list returned by `.readlines()` retains the carriage return (`"\n"`) at the end of each `line` string.
 So when we print each `line` in the for loop, we'll tell the `print()` function not to add a newline by passing it the `end` keyword argument with a value of `""`.

+5\.
 Finally, we'll still want to `.close()` the file handler, so that line can stay the way it is.

 ```{code-block} python